Particular/docs.particular.net/samples/pipeline/session-filtering/sample.md

  * Run the solution.
  * Verify that each endpoint is using the same session key
  * Send some messages from the sender to the receiver
- * Verify that the messages are being sent and received correctly
+ * Verify that the messages are sent and received correctly
  * Change the session key for the receiver
- * Send some more messages from the sender to the receiver
+ * Send more messages from the sender to the receiver
- * Note that the messages are being dropped and not processed
+ * Note that the messages are dropped and not processed
  * Change the session key for the sender to match the receiver
  * Send a final batch of messages
- * Verify that the new batch of messages are being received
+ * Verify that the new batch of messages are received